-Why consider treatment for bulimia at Carolina House Eating Disorder Treatment Center in North & South Carolina
+Why consider treatment for bulimia at Carolina House Eating Disorder Treatment Center in North Carolina

-Types of bulimia treatment offered at Carolina House Eating Disorder Treatment Center in North & South Carolina
+Types of bulimia treatment offered at Carolina House Eating Disorder Treatment Center in North Carolina

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including bulimia nervosa.
-Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for bulimia with us can succeed in discovering a renewed life of wellness.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, gender-inclusive residential treatment and rehab to individuals who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including bulimia nervosa.
+Situated in a serene, wooded setting, Carolina House offers gender-inclusive bulimia treatment to clients age 17 and older in a tranquil environment that is fully conducive to true and lasting healing.
+We hold ourselves to a standard of excellence in the care we deliver so that anyone who engages in treatment and rehab at our center for bulimia with us can succeed in discovering a renewed life of wellness.

 Medical care: Clients who are battling bulimia often need consistent medical attention to address such concerns as re-feeding issues, complications from starvation, somatic complaints, electrolyte imbalances, and/or gastrointestinal distress.
 Carolina House provides 24-hour nursing care for all clients, as well as employs a contracted medical doctor, a psychiatrist, and a registered dietitian, all of whom are skilled in the treatment of eating disorders.
 These professionals are able to meet with clients to ensure that their recovery remains on a healthy track.